 ATTENTION!!!
-This heater has been converted for use with NATURAL GAS - Maximum inlet gas pressure: 13 In.W.C. - Minimum inlet gas pressure: 3 In.W.C. -Manifold pressure: (see rating plate) -Input rating: (see rating plate) This water heater was converted on (day-month-year) togas with kit n° by (name and address of organization making this conversion, who accepts the responsibility for the correctness of this conversion).
+This heater has been converted for use with NATURAL GAS 62408125.01 - Maximum inlet gas pressure: 13 ln.W.C.- Minimum inlet gas pressure: 3 ln.W.C. -Manifold pressure: (see rating plate) -Input rating: (see rating plate) This water heater was converted on (day-month- year) to gas with kit n° by (name and address of organization making this conversion, who accepts the responsibility for the correctness of this conversion). e conversion shall be carried out in accordance with the requirements of the provincial authorities having jurisdition and in accordance with the requirements of the CAN-B149.1 and CAN1-B149.2 installation code.